neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab03-2-canvas-app.md

     > **NOTE**
     >
-    >When the app is open in Edit mode, move on to next step, as the Preloader component shows a Loading icon but it is not actually waiting for something to load.
+    > When the app is open in Edit mode, move on to next step, as the Preloader component shows a Loading icon but it is not actually waiting for something to load.

 13. After the app opens, select **File** > **Save As**.

-14. Change app name to **Lamna Healthcare Share Components A** and select **Save**.
+14. Change app name to **Lamna Healthcare Shared Components A** and select **Save**.

     ![A screenshot with a border around the app name saved as Lamna Healthcare Shared Components A](03-2/media/image2-2.png)